Rakeela/dragora-notes/The-Great-Divorce.md

 In defense of C.S.
 Lewis on the matter of the fellow who defends the courage of his convictions, I would note one last thing about *his* story: he is described as wearing gaiters (good, stout boots) and as finding "the grey town" to be near-to-paradise.
 He is described as having lost the thirst for reason.
 I don't find him so!
 The mention of Happiness is meanwhile itself what sends him back down to the bus.
 It is as though he has a measure of joy about him even in Hell.
 So perhaps that character is one who takes the bus in both directions a few times, trying to ennoble the souls in the dim Purgatory and harden his feet in the bright Purgatory.

 ---
+There's another heroic shade in the book.
+The one who tries to steal an apple and gets castigated by a waterfall-angel, but who persists in stealing it...
+His motive is to promote community in purgatory and bring people around each other!
+So it's like he's solid enough, more solid than the narrator of the story, to pick up and carry an entire apple.
+The waterfall-angel says there's no room in hell for the apple, but still he carries it off.

+I think it's because of his community-minded motive.
+He talks of greed and of establishing a business of some kind handling things more solid than the ephemera of the structures in hell, but he also bemoans that the people in hell move apart from each other.
+I think this other-oriented desire base makes him considered more solid than the others and nearer to paradise.

+Yet he hides from the angels and works to steal something solid back to hell...
+What a strange character.

+---
 Back to [[[Bibliography]]]